|

 Hi, first of all I'm sorry for my poor English.

 The method described in the article is as great as simple but I would never suggest anybody to save sessions in files in a very busy site.
 In this case, as far as I know, it would be better saving sessions in dbm files or in a database.
-Have you ever tried, by any chance, to use your method on a dbm files based session system and count the keys instead of files? |

 |